 Figure 4 shows the regional distribution of the bottom areas where oxygen concentrations are below the critical level of 2 ml/l.
 The spatial change over time follows the changes discussed above.
 The large saltwater inflows during 1993 and 1994 oxygenated the bottom waters in the Baltic Proper.
 However, due to the lack of any further inflow events and the strong stratification built up by the inflows, the oxygen levels decrease again due to a too large sedimentation of organic material in comparison to the oxygen transported into the deep waters.
-This process has been repeated with the winter 2002-3 inflows, though ventilation of the deep basins has not extended beyond the East Gotland Basin.
+This process has been repeated with the winter 2002-3 inflows, clearing the Bornholm Basin and Gdansk Deep of hydrogen sulphide, and reducing the area of the East Gotland Basin affected by anoxia.
+Between autumn 2003 & 2004 however, hydrogen sulphide returned to both the Bornholm Basin and Gdansk Deep, though the extent of hydrogen sulphide in the East Gotland Basin has not increased dramatically.
+In the Northern Baltic Proper and West Gotland Basin, the extent of anoxia is similar to in 2001.

 Figure 4.
-Extent of hypoxic and anoxic bottom water (oxygen content below 2 ml/l and 0 ml respectively) in Autumn 2000 - 2003.
+Extent of hypoxic and anoxic bottom water (oxygen content below 2 ml/l and 0 ml respectively) in Autumn 2001 - 2004.